List of sovereign states by research and development spending

-This is a list of countries by research and development (R&D) spending in real terms, based on data published by the World Bank, the United Nations Economic Commission for Europe and the Organisation for Economic Co-operation and Development (OECD).
+This is a list of countries by research and development (R&D) spending in real terms, based on data published by the World Bank, and the Organisation for Economic Co-operation and Development (OECD).

 Definition

 According to the World Bank: “Gross domestic expenditures on research and development (R&D) include both capital and current expenditures in the four main sectors: Business enterprise, Government, Higher education and Private non-profit.
 R&D covers basic research, applied research and experimental development.”

-According to the United Nations Economic Commission for Europe: “Research and development (R&D) expenditure as a proportion of Gross Domestic Product (GDP) is defined as the total intramural expenditure on research and experimental development (R&D) performed in the national territory during a specific reference period expressed as a percentage of national gross domestic product (GDP).”

 According to the Organisation for Economic Co-operation and Development: “Gross domestic spending on R&D is defined as the total expenditure (current and capital) on R&D carried out by all resident companies, research institutes, universities and government laboratories, etc., in a country.
 It includes R&D funded from abroad, but excludes domestic funds for R&D performed outside the domestic economy.”

-List
+List (PPP terms)

+As of 2024, the following list ranks countries based on their research and development spendings in purchasing power parity: